Stoeoef/spade/README.md

  * [Performance](#performance)
  * [License](#license)

-Spade (SPAtial DatastructurEs, obviously!) implements a few nifty datastructures optimized for spatial access operations.
+Spade (SPAtial DatastructurEs, obviously!) implements a few nifty datastructures for spatial access operations.

-The first major datastructure is an n-dimensional r*-tree ([wikipedia](https://en.wikipedia.org/wiki/R*_tree)) for efficient nearest-neighbor and point lookup queries.
+The first major datastructure is an n-dimensional [r*-tree](https://en.wikipedia.org/wiki/R*_tree)) for efficient nearest-neighbor and point lookup queries.

-The second datastructures implements a 2D delaunay triangulation ([wikipedia](https://en.wikipedia.org/wiki/Delaunay_triangulation)) backed by an r-tree for faster insertion times and nearest neighbor lookup.
+The second datastructure implements a 2D [delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation), optionally backed by an r-tree for faster insertion times and nearest neighbor lookup.
-The triangulation also implements natural neighbor interpolation ([wikipedia](https://en.wikipedia.org/wiki/Natural_neighbor)) which allows for a smooth interpolation on the resulting grid.
+The triangulation also implements [natural neighbor interpolation](https://en.wikipedia.org/wiki/Natural_neighbor) which allows for a smooth interpolation on the resulting triangulation.

 All structures are purely written in rust, the package currently supports vectors from the [nalgebra](http://nalgebra.org/) and [cgmath](https://github.com/brendanzab/cgmath) crates.

-# Project state
+# Compatibilty note
-Spade has just reached its 1.0 version!
-New feature requests are welcome.
+Spade complies with semantic versioning, and since it is past its 1.0 version, current minor version changes will be backward compatible.
+However, due to the way cargo resolves dependencies, there might be issues when using spade combined with cgmath or nalgebra: everytime spade updates these libraries, the using code must be update too, even if spade would still work happily with the older versions.
+To avoid this, consider switching to fixed size arrays as points until [public / private dependencies make their way into cargo](https://github.com/rust-lang/rust/issues/44663).

 # Documentation
 The documentation can be found under [docs.rs](https://docs.rs/spade/).
-There is also a (yet unfinished) [user guide](https://stoeoef.gitbooks.io/spade-user-manual/content/) available.
+There is also a [user guide](https://stoeoef.gitbooks.io/spade-user-manual/content/) available.

 # Feedback and contributing
 Do you miss a feature?
 Many features may be easy to implement, I might just have missed that use case.
 Please do post an issue on GitHub.
 If you think there's a feature missing and you are interested to implement it yourself, don't be shy to mention it - I'd be happy to help you getting started.
 Just post an appropriate issue on GitHub.